 Rottnest Island: Situated 19 kilometres (11 miles) off the coast of Fremantle and is named after the local marsupials known as quokkas.
 The island covers 19 square kilometres (7.3 sq mi) and has a small permanent population.
 There are daily ferry services to and from the island.

 The Kimberley: Despite the vast landscape, the region has established infrastructure and film friendly communities.
 Eight major productions have filmed in the Kimberley, including Australia, Satellite Boy, Bran Nue Dae and National Geographic documentary, Birthplace of the Giants.
 The region has responded to the surge in interest by establishing film liaison officers within the Kimberley, these officers have a wealth of local knowledge and coordinate with Screenwest on location scouting trips.

-The interactive map below shows where the eight productions were filmed.
+The interactive map below shows where eight high successful productions were filmed.
 Check out the Film in Western Australia website for a full interactive map showing the productions filmed in the Kimberley and across the entire state.
 That interactive map also provides information and contacts for each of the regions.

-Screenwest is Western Australia's lead screen organisation and is based in Perth.
+Screenwest is Western Australia's lead screen organisation based in Perth.

 Screenwest provides competitive funding incentives and professional support for the production of film, television and digital media projects in Western Australia.

 Screenwest can assist producers interested in filming in Western Australia with: